fromothers/www.maxhallinan.com/posts/_drafts/2018-05-26-changing-state-over-time-without-mutation.md

 };
 {% endhighlight %}

+This works.
-I want to avoid the headaches that come with mutable state.
+Nonetheless, I want to avoid the headaches that come with mutable state.
-I can clearly see how to sum a series of values without mutating a counter variable.
+A pure transformation from ticks to tick count seems like it should be as simple as summing an array of numbers.

 {% highlight javascript %}
 const increment = (n) => n + 1;